clariss95/clariss95/README.md

 - 👋 Hi, I’m @clariss95
 - 👀 I’m interested in web development and user experience.
-- 🌱 I’m currently learning html/css, javascript and i'd like to continue with react.
+- 🌱 I’m currently learning html/css, javascript, react and node.js
 - 💞️ I’m looking to collaborate on any web development related project.
 - 📫 How to reach me: klara.steflova@gmail.com